Setting Up Utilities in Lubbock, TX

 Lubbock Utility Guide

-Setting up utilities in Lubbock requires coordinating with several different providers to get your home fully operational.
-This guide walks you through the process for each essential service: water and sewage through the City of Lubbock, electricity from retail providers in the deregulated Texas market, natural gas service, garbage collection, and internet options available in the area.
-Below you’ll find the specific steps, contact information, and requirements for each utility.
+Setting up utilities in Lubbock requires coordinating with several different providers to get your home fully connected.
+This guide walks you through the process for each essential service: water and sewage through the City of Lubbock, garbage collection, electricity from retail providers in the deregulated Texas market, natural gas, and internet service.
+Below you’ll find the specific steps, contact information, and requirements for establishing each utility account.

 Electricity in Lubbock

-Lubbock residents benefit from Texas’s deregulated electricity market, meaning they can choose their own electricity provider rather than being assigned to a single utility.
-This competition has created a diverse marketplace with 56 available plans currently serving the area.
-Rates vary significantly across providers, making it worthwhile for households to compare options.
+Lubbock residents benefit from Texas’s deregulated electricity market, which allows consumers to choose their own electricity provider rather than being assigned to a single utility.
+This competitive environment gives households access to 57 available plans, with rates starting as low as 10.6¢/kWh compared to the average market rate of 16.85¢/kWh.
 For comprehensive plan comparisons and provider details, visit our full Lubbock electricity page.

 Internet providers in Lubbock